Kajotte-studio/System-Autostart-Kajotte-Studio/README.md

 * **Compatibility:** Optimized for Python 3.9+.
 * **Structure:** Clean, PEP 8 compliant code designed for scalability.

+This program is released under the GNU GPLv3 license.
+All modified versions must clearly state that they are forks of "Kajotte Studio".
+The name "Kajotte Studio" may not be removed from the program’s attribution notices.

 [English Version](#en) | [Wersja Polska](#pl)

 <a name="en"></a>